MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 - *eDiscovery* - A Yammer feature Microsoft now provides to customers through the [Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/?linkid=2111321).

 Yammer can offer eDiscovery to customers once all their Users, Groups, and Content can be discoverable through the Security and Compliance Center.
-To facilitate this process, Yammer must ensure that all Groups are Office 365 connected because eDiscoverable content must be saved in the group mailbox.
+To facilitate this process, Yammer must ensure that all Groups are Microsoft 365 connected because eDiscoverable content must be saved in the group mailbox.
 Similarly, users must have an AAD account.

 ### What can you include in communications to your users?